kwameopareasiedu/react-simple-widgets/docs/list-view.md

         indicator is shown in its place.
 This is useful if some long-running operation is being carried out on the item

-    -   `items?: Array<[string, (item: any, itemIndex?: number) => void]>`
+    -   `items?: Array<[string, (item: any, itemIndex?: number) => void, IListViewOptionsConfirmation | boolean]>`

+        If specified, the widget handles the dialog display, item listing and calls the associated provider to handle the click

-        Each item is a two-element array consisting of the option string and the function to call when it is clicked.
+        Each item is a three-element array consisting of the option label, the function to call when it is clicked and a confirmation object.
 The item and its index are passed to this function

-        If `items` is specified, the widget handles the dialog display, item listing and calls the associated provider to handle the click
+        _The third element of each array is an object with the signature `{ label: string, theme?: ConfirmDialogTheme }`.
+Specify this object if the option needs to be confirmed after it is clicked.
+The `label` is displayed as the confirmation message and the `theme` controls the appearance of the [confirmation dialog](confirm-dialog.md#api)_

+        _If no confirmation is required for the option, set the third element to `false`_

     -   `handleOptions?: (item: any) => void`

         This is specified when you want to handle what happens when the options of each item is clicked.
 It is passed the item on which the options is clicked

-    > If both `items` and `handleOptions` are specified, the widget will call the `handleOptions`,
+    > If both `items` and `handleOptions` are specified, the widget will call the `handleOptions`, ignoring `items`
-    > ignoring `items`

 -   `onClick?: (item: any, itemIndex?: number) => void`